Crystal Palace declare Schlupp fit for Premier League return ahead of Manchester United showdown | Goal.com

 The midfielder is yet to see game time upon football's return after the coronavirus suspension, having picked up an injury in training ahead of the season resumption in June.

-He sustained an injury in December and made a return just in time for the re-start, but another setback ahead of the club's comeback fixture against Bournemouth in June sent him to the treatment room for another round of rehabilitation.
+He sustained an injury in December and made a return just in time for the re-start, but another setback ahead of the club's comeback fixture against Bournemouth sent him to the treatment room again.

 Earlier reports were that the German-born had been completely ruled out of action until next season.